iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

 ### Creating PV Snapshot

 You can take a snapshot for an existing PV using IOMesh.
-A VolumeSnapshot object defines a request for creating a snapshot for a PVC
+A VolumeSnapshot object defines a request for creating a snapshot for a PVC.